ERA reforms in depth: Industrial relations

 With a view to expanding the influence of trade unions in workplaces, these reforms will make it easier for trade unions to seek statutory recognition and to access workplaces.
 They will also increase protections for trade union representatives.

-The government plans to implement changes to the statutory recognition process in April 2026, with the new right of access, extended protections for trade union representatives and the duty to inform workers of their right to join a union all coming into force in October 2026.
+The below changes to the statutory recognition process took effect from 6 April 2026, with the new right of access, extended protections for trade union representatives and the duty to inform workers of their right to join a union all coming into force in October 2026.

 Employers have limited obligations in terms of notifying workers of their right to join a trade union/their rights as a union member.
 Equally, there is currently no general right for trade unions to access workplaces for the purposes of recruitment and organisation.

-The current thresholds for obtaining formal statutory recognition can sometimes be challenging for trade unions, particularly within workforces where there is no widespread appetite for trade union recognition.
+The previous thresholds for obtaining formal statutory recognition were sometimes challenging for trade unions, particularly within workforces where there is no widespread appetite for trade union recognition.

 What is changing?